North London Mill: Restoration efforts

 In 2019, NoLo received a grant of $154,000 from History Colorado State Historical Fund, and $48,000 in matching funds from the Gates Family Foundation, to complete exterior rehabilitation of the North London Office and prepare construction documents for the North London Mill.
 The preservation architects of Form+Works design group developed the preliminary drawings.

-These efforts are part of an overall vision for the site as Gesamtkunstwerk, where outdoor recreation, the arts and sciences, material culture, and history are united in a spectacular high-alpine environment.
+These efforts are part of an overall vision for the site as Gesamtkunstwerk, where outdoor recreation, the arts and sciences, material culture, and history are united in a high-alpine environment.
 In the October 2025 Colorado Academy News Crane was quoted as saying “For me, the Mill is sculpture.
 Technically, I suppose, it’s industrial architecture, but in a state of ruin, it’s experienced as art—just as the ruins of the ancient world were destinations for 19th century Romantic artists.”

+The 1883 NoLo Mining Office received certificate of occupancy in November, 2023, and has since been open to the public for overnight accommodation.
+The cabin is a popular destination for backcountry skiers in winter.

-The current landowner has been working to clean up the water flowing though the mine tunnels.
+In March 2026, NoLo purchased the 4 acre parcel beneath the Office and other extant buildings from MineWaterFinance, LLC, who has been working to clean up the water flowing though the mine tunnels.
 Minewater LLC has developed a combined regulatory and technical strategy that may provide a template for reclamation of other historic abandoned mines throughout the West.